Medicare FAQs

 If you are already receiving Social Security benefits, you’ll be enrolled in Medicare automatically.
 Your Medicare card will arrive about three months before the month you turn 65.

 You can reach our Customer Service team by calling the number on the back of your ID card.
-You can also find our phone lines here: ucare.org/en-us/about-us/customer-services/
+Visit the UCare customer service page to find our phone numbers.

 UCare may require your doctor to send us information about why a service or prescription is medically necessary to determine if it will be covered.
 This process is called prior authorization.
 Members are not responsible for getting prior authorization; it is your doctor's responsibility.

-• For prescription authorizations, your doctor's office should contact Navitus
+- For prescription authorizations, your doctor's office should contact Navitus Health Solutions, UCare's pharmacy benefit manager (PBM)

 Network

-When you enroll in a UCare Medicare plan, chances are you can keep your doctor, since most of all Minnesota providers are in our network.
-We also have plans where you get all your care within one care system, like Essentia Health or M Health Fairview and North Memorial Health, for example.
+When you enroll in a UCare Medicare Advantage plan, chances are you can keep your doctor, since most Minnesota providers are in our network.
+We also have plans where you get all your care within one care system, like Essentia Health.

-You may see any specialist in the network without a referral.
+With UCare Medicare Advantage plans, you may see any specialist in the network without a referral.
+Medicare Supplement plans have no network, so you may use any Medicare provider.

-You can see any specialist as long as they accept Medicare.
+You can see any specialist as long as they accept Medicare, though out-of-network costs may apply.
+See your Summary of Benefits for details.

 You can search our network a few different ways:

-All UCare Medicare Plans include dental benefits.
+All UCare Medicare Advantage plans include dental benefits.
 Some plans give you the option to add more dental coverage.
+Learn more about UCare Medicare Advantage dental coverage or see your Summary of Benefits.

-No. If you are satisfied with your current UCare Medicare Plan, you do not have do anything during the Medicare Annual Election period.
+No. If you are satisfied with your current UCare Medicare Advantage plan, you do not have to do anything during the Medicare Annual Election Period.
 Your coverage will continue.
-If you choose to change plans, you can do so October 15 – December 7 for coverage beginning January 1.
+If you choose to change plans, you can do so Oct.
+15 – Dec.
+7 for coverage beginning Jan.
+1.

-We offer meetings throughout Minnesota and Northwest Wisconsin both online and in the community.
-Visit this page to find a meeting.
+Yes, we offer meetings throughout Minnesota and Northwest Wisconsin both online and in the community.
+Join us for an upcoming Medicare meeting.

 Benefits